LevonPython/calculator/README.rst

 How it works
 ============
 Just run the  `calculator_OOP.py <https://github.com/LevonPython/calculator/blob/main/calculator_OOP.py>`_ or `calculator.py <https://github.com/LevonPython/calculator/blob/main/calculator.py>`_ file via any python interpreter.
-These 2 files are the same in point of funcionality, difference is only in structure, as in `calculator_OOP.py <https://github.com/LevonPython/calculator/blob/main/calculator_OOP.py>`_ script is written in Object Oriented Programming form.
+These 2 files are the same in point of functionality, difference is only in structure, as in `calculator_OOP.py <https://github.com/LevonPython/calculator/blob/main/calculator_OOP.py>`_ script is written in Object Oriented Programming form.

 ============